peterhinch/micropython-lcd160cr-gui/LPLOT.md

 the rightmost edge (corresponding to time now) with old values scrolling to the left with the time axis in the conventional direction.

-When a point is drawn the graticule is cleared and re-drawn with a momentary flicker.
-Consequently this class is best suited to infrequently sampled data such as in meteorological applications.
+When a point is drawn the graticule is cleared and re-drawn; the data scrolls left.
+This resuts in a momentary flicker.
+So this class is best suited to infrequently sampled data such as in meteorological applications.

 The user instantiates a graph with the X origin at the right hand side and then instantiates one or more `TSequence` objects.
 As each set of data arrives it is